alexandrosdelas/TLG/TLG220b2_Changelog.md

 ### User Interface
 - Removed Barrel transmission on Normal and Hard difficulty
 - The KhadgarHurt transmission will no longer play twice
-- Increased hero level of Mam and Sax from 1 to 5
 - Can no longer cancel a conversation with Lothar
 - Renamed players Orcish Scouts to Orc Scouts
 - Renamed Log to Bundle of Lumber